FreeRADIUS/wiki.freeradius.org/radiusd-X.md

       	ipaddr = 127.0.0.1
       	port = 18120
     }

+After reading all of the configuration, it opens the ports, and prints out a list of IP addresses and ports which it is using.

     Listening on auth address * port 1812 bound to server default Listening on acct address * port 1813 bound to server default Listening on auth address :: port 1812 bound to server default